 The law gives taxpayers who fail to file their income taxes three years to submit a return and claim a refund.
-The three-year countdown starts on the original due date.
+Generally, the three-year countdown starts on the due date of the return, including extensions.

 Over a million Americans fail to file a tax return every year.
 By not filing, many of these people risk losing any refund they're owed, which averages more than $600, according to Internal Revenue Service estimates.

 The law gives procrastinators three years to submit a return and claim a refund.
 The three-year countdown starts on the original due date of the return or the extension due date if an extension was filed.
 Late filers who owe no taxes don't pay any penalty, and might even be eligible to get credits beyond the money withheld from their wages.

 Forgotten tax withholdings

 The IRS sets minimum gross income levels below which taxpayers do not have to file a return.
 For example, in 2018, taxpayers under age 65 who were single and made less than $12,000, or heads of household who earned less than $18,000, had no obligation to file there 2019 taxes unless special circumstances exist.

 These non-filers may have overlooked the fact that their employer withheld income tax throughout the year, which is money the IRS owes them.
 Additionally, their low income may qualify them for tax credits only available by filing a tax return.
-Citizens who did not have tax withheld also forgo the chance to receive the Earned Income Tax Credit, or EITC, by not filing.
+Non-filers also forgo the chance to receive the Earned Income Tax Credit, or EITC, by not filing.